jxsvoboda/karlik/README.md

 Acknowledgements
 ----------------
+I'd like to thank Richard E. Pattis for creating our beloved friend Karel the Robot.

 I'd like to give a nod to the best book on programming ever written anywhere in the multiverse